Details: $16.00 an hour

 The After-School Program Assistant is professional, creative, flexible, fun, and able to communicate with both youth and adults.
-The Program Assistant will provide administrative support and communication with families to help ensure overall delivery a dynamic, structured, after-school academic and enrichment program for 115 students in grades K-5 at an Elementary School in Oakland.
+The Program Assistant will provide administrative support and communication with families to help ensure overall delivery a dynamic, structured, after-school academic and enrichment program for up to 140 students in grades K-8 at an Elementary and/or Middle School School in Oakland.

 ESSENTIAL KNOWLEDGE AND SKILL REQUIREMENTS

-- Effective verbal and written communication skills necessary to work with children, teachers and volunteers · A.A. degree or some college required, BA/BS preferred · Commitment through the 2017-18 school year
+· Effective verbal and written communication skills necessary to work with children, teachers and volunteers · A.A. degree or some college required, BA/BS preferred · Commitment through the 2017-18 school year

 Employer pays part of standard medical plan and provides vacation, sick, and holiday pay prorated to employees FTE.